mmick66/electrate/README.md

   <img src="https://github.com/mmick66/electrate/blob/master/assets/logo.png">
 </p>

-This is a simple [Electron](https://electronjs.org/) + [React.js](https://reactjs.org/) setup based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start).
-It is designed to work without the need of a development server running in the background like so many other templates and it is hence free of cross domain request constraints.

-It is further explained [over on Medium](https://medium.com/@michael.m/creating-an-electron-and-react-template-5173d086549a).
+This is a simple [Electron](https://electronjs.org/) + [React.js](https://reactjs.org/) template.
+It was designed to work without the need of a development server running in the background, like so many other templates, and it's hence free of cross domain request constraints ([CORS](https://reactjs.org/)).
+It's further explained [in my article on Medium](https://medium.com/@michael.m/creating-an-electron-and-react-template-5173d086549a).

 ## Installing